testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/overview.md

 ---

 title: "Create Test Steps using natural language"
-metadesc: "How to create Test Steps in Testsigma using Natural Language"
+meta_desc: "How to create Test Steps in Testsigma using Natural Language"
 order: 4.40
 page_id: "Create Test Steps using natural language"
 warning: false